Elizabeth Warren Conducts A Campaign Post-Mortem On ‘Saturday Night Live’

 This week’s Saturday Night Live featured a surprising cameo.
 Elizabeth Warren stopped by the show just two days after ending her presidential campaign.

-The show’s cold open was a Fox News parody focused on that network’s coverage of the novel coronavirus.
+The episode’s cold open was a Fox News parody focused on that network’s coverage of the coronavirus.
 In the clip, Kate McKinnon’s Laura Ingraham announces that she’ll be interviewing Elizabeth Warren.
-It was unclear how McKinnon, who plays both Warren and Ingraham on the show, would be able to do the skit by herself.
+It was unclear how McKinnon, who portrays both Warren and Ingraham on the late-night show, would be able to do the skit by herself.
 That confusion was cleared up when the real Elizabeth Warren entered the interview.

 Warren takes some time to poke fun at herself in the clip, while also detailing her proudest accomplishments of the campaign.
 She said she was glad she got to give Mike Bloomberg “a swirlie on live TV,” and was proud that she had built a “wide coalition of teachers, preschool teachers, middle school teachers, and teacher’s pets.”